realmagicgreen/magicgreen11ty/src/articles/2018-05-12-singapore-botanic-gardens.md

 The Singapore Botanic Gardens, protected through the Planning Act of Singapore, which regulates conservation and development, is situated at the heart of the city of Singapore.

+>Take nothing but photographs, leave nothing but footprints

 It demonstrates the evolution of a British tropical colonial botanic garden from a ‘Pleasure Garden’ in the English Landscape Style, to a colonial Economic Garden with facilities for horticultural and botanical research, to a modern and world-class botanic garden, scientific institution and place of conservation, recreation and education.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Take nothing but photographs, leave nothing but footprints' %}
+{% include partials/image.html, name: name, caption: 'Victoria Amazonica - Giant water lilies' %}